Atlantic Creoles: Atlantic Creoles in the Caribbean

 Ingredients that are common in most islands' dishes are rice, plantains, beans, cassava, cilantro, bell peppers, chickpeas, tomatoes, sweet potatoes, coconut, and any of various meats that are locally available like beef, poultry, pork or fish.
 A characteristic seasoning for the region is a green herb-and-oil-based marinade called sofrito, which imparts a flavor profile which is quintessentially Caribbean in character.
 Ingredients may include garlic, onions, scotch bonnet peppers, celery, green onions, and herbs like cilantro, Mexican mint, chives, marjoram, rosemary, tarragon and thyme.
 This green seasoning is used for a variety of dishes like curries, stews and roasted meats.

 Caribbean music genres are diverse and are each syntheses of African, European, Indian and Amerindian influences.
 Some of the styles to gain wide popularity outside the Caribbean include, bachata, merenque, palo, mambo, denbo, baithak gana, bouyon, cadence-lypso, calypso, chutney, chutney-soca, compas, dancehall, jing ping, parang, pichakaree, punta, ragga, reggae, reggaeton, salsa, soca, and zouk.
 Caribbean music is also related to Central American and South American music.

-Several spiritual traditions also formed from Creole culture such as Santeria, Palo, or Obeah and some religions such as Rastafari.
+Several spiritual traditions also formed from Creole culture, such as Santeria, Palo, and Obeah, and some religions such as Rastafari.

-"Dialect", "Kreyòl", "Kriol", "Kweyol" or "Patois" also refers to the creole languages in the Caribbean, including Antillean French Creole, Bajan Creole, Bahamian Creole, Belizean Creole among others.
+Dialect, Kreyòl, Kriol, Kweyol and Patois also refer to the creole languages in the Caribbean, including Antillean French Creole, Bajan Creole, Bahamian Creole, and Belizean Creole, among others.